 Buses sometimes finish a train route.

-Some train routes get lengthened with these Amtrak Connecting Bus Service.
+Some train routes get lengthened with these Amtrak Connecting Bus Services.
 Routs like the California Zephyr to or from San Fransico, the bus takes you over the Bay Bridge.
 Amtrak California uses Thruway buses to connect passengers to the San Joaquin and Pacific Surfliner trains.

 Buses connecting you to another train